Github link: https://github.com/WindowsNT/asm now with VS solution and automatic compilation/ISO generation/bochs running.

 - In a place, for which a real mode segment pointer is stored at memory address 040E (I've never seen it there myself).

 - In BIOS memory somewhere between physical 0xE0000 and 0xFFFFF .

 Searching for the ACPI, we will locate it by its 8-byte signature 0x2052545020445352.
 If this signature is not found in the memory, then we don't have ACPI and therefore, there are no multiple CPU cores.

 As stated in RSDP, this is merely the signature of a larger structure.
-We might have ACPI 1.0 or ACPI 2.0 and we will save the structure data for further use.
+We may have ACPI 1.0 or ACPI 2.0 and we will save the structure data for further use.
 Each ACPI table has a checksum and the total sum of all the bytes in an ACPI table must be a value with the lower byte equal to zero:

 int ChecksumValid(unsigned char* addr,int cnt)